Blog

 Conclusion

-Nausea and vomiting are very common occurrences after chemotherapy.
-Palonosetron hydrochloride is injected as a prophylactic treatment 30 minutes before initiating chemotherapy to prevent nausea and vomiting for up to 24 hours.
-It is administered only once as a single-dose IV infusion.
+Nausea and vomiting are common side effects of chemotherapy and surgery.
+Palonosetron hydrochloride is administered before chemotherapy or surgery to help prevent both acute and delayed nausea and vomiting.
+Its long half-life allows it to provide protection for several days following chemotherapy, making it an important option for the prevention of chemotherapy-induced nausea and vomiting.
+It is typically administered as a single IV dose before chemotherapy or surgery.
 Headache and constipation are the most common side effects of palonosetron.
 The drug should be used with caution during pregnancy, breastfeeding, and when there is a known allergy to palonosetron or any of its compounds.
 Additionally, drug use should be avoided or used with monitoring in patients receiving serotonergic drugs, especially antidepressants, and any other drugs known to interact with palonosetron.

 REFERENCES: